Kaulig Racing

 Kaulig Racing is an American professional stock car racing team that competes in the NASCAR Cup Series and the NASCAR Craftsman Truck Series.
-Kaulig fields three Cup Series Chevrolet Camaro ZL1 teams: the No. 10 full-time for Ty Dillon and the No. 16 full-time for A. J. Allmendinger.
-They also fields five full-time Truck RAM teams: the No. 10 truck, and four other entries, with Brenden Queen, Justin Haley, and Daniel Dye, as the flagship team for RAM.
-The team is owned by Matt Kaulig, an owner of team sponsor LeafFilter.
+Kaulig fields two Cup Series Chevrolet Camaro ZL1 teams: the No. 10 full-time for Ty Dillon and the No. 16 full-time for A. J. Allmendinger.
+They also field five full-time Truck RAM teams: the No. 10 truck for mostly Corey LaJoie, the No. 12 truck for Brenden Queen, the No. 14 truck for Mini Tyrrell, the No. 16 truck for Justin Haley, and the No. 25 truck, with various drivers as the flagship team for RAM.
+The team is owned by Matt Kaulig, who also owns the team's sponsor, LeafFilter.
 The team has a shop on the Richard Childress Racing campus in Welcome, North Carolina, and formerly operated out of the NTS Motorsports facility.
 The team previously competed in the NASCAR Xfinity Series.